govindak-umd/ORB_SLAM_2and3_Dev/README.md

 # ORB_SLAM2_Dev
 This repository has the process to setup ORB_SLAM2 and how to use it.

-THe official GitHub repository for ORBS-SLAM2 is linked [here](https://github.com/raulmur/ORB_SLAM2).
+The official GitHub repository for ORBS-SLAM2 is linked [here](https://github.com/raulmur/ORB_SLAM2).
 ## System:

 The below code is tested on: